morganross/Kexow-Install/README.md

 This script will install git and then download and install and configure kexow compeonets

 Please refer to total build list 11.txt in the kexow-install repository as the readme for the entire kexow project, when its done it will go here.

+this file will ask you to keep a seperate worksheet that includes the server IP. a future upgrade can fix this)